The Stats Zone

 Their 2-0 defeat to Manchester City in the quarter-finals in the EFL Cup in midweek means that the Bees have now managed just one victory in their last six matches across all competitions, with that one win coming against a poor Burnley side.

-Wolves team news: Coming soon
+Wolves team news: Mosquera suspended

-Questionable: TBC
+Questionable:

 Brentford team news: Henderson & Thiago doubtful

-In midweek, Keith Andrews receiced criticism for leaving both Jordan Henderson and Igor Thiago out of the squad for the clash with Newcastle in the cup but the manager has now confirmed that the pair are both injury doubts for this one, and it wasn't simply due to rest.
+In midweek, Keith Andrews received criticism for leaving both Jordan Henderson and Igor Thiago out of the squad for the clash with Newcastle in the cup but the manager has now confirmed that the pair are both injury doubts for this one, and it wasn't simply due to rest.

 Kevin Schade was missing through suspension last week but is now available for this one but they have lost fellow attacker Dango Ouattara, who is away at the CAF Africa Cup of Nations with the Burkina Faso.